oluizeduardo/Univaders/README.md

 <h3>Technical Description:</h3>
 The Univaders project is a game developed with the Java programming language in its version 8.
-It uses methods from Graphic2D class to draw images no the screen, also uses Threads to play sounds in the background.
+It uses methods from Graphic2D class to draw images on the screen, also uses Threads to play sounds in the background.
 <p>

 <h3>References:</h3>